sideeffects/HoudiniEngineForUnreal-v2/README.md

   This lets you preset and use HDAs on Blueprint Actors, and changing parameters/inputs on the Houdini Asset will automatically update all placed instances of that Blueprint.

-For more details on the new features and improvements available in the Beta, please visit the [Wiki](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/wiki/What's-new-%3F).
+For more details on the new features and improvements available, please visit the [Wiki](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/wiki/What's-new-%3F).

-Some of the new features in the beta are still in their early stage, and will be improved upon in subsequent release of the plugin.
+Documentation for version 2.0 of the plugin is also available on the Side FX [Website](https://www.sidefx.com/docs/unreal/).

 # Feedback

-Please use this repository's "Issues" to report any bugs, problems, or simply to give us feedback on your experience with version2.
+Please send bug reports, feature requests and questions to [Side FX's support](https://www.sidefx.com/bugs/submit/).

 # Compatibility

-Currently, the [Beta2](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/releases) release of V2 has binaries that have been built for UE4.25 and UE4.24, and is linked with the latest production build of Houdini,  H18.0.597.
+Currently, [Version 2.0](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/releases) has binaries that have been built for UE4.26 and UE4.25, and is linked with the latest production build of Houdini, H18.5.462.

-Source code for the plugin is available on this repository for UE4.25, UE4.24, UE4.23 and the master branch of Unreal (4.26).
+Source code for the plugin is available on this repository for UE4.26, UE4.25, UE4.24, UE4.23 and the master branch of Unreal (4.27).

-As of Beta1, Version 2 is now backward compatible with version 1 of the Houdini Engine for Unreal plugin.
+Version 2 is also partially backward compatible with version 1 of the Houdini Engine for Unreal plugin.

-When loading a level that contains Houdini objects made with version 1, the plugin now tries to convert the V1 components, parameters, inputs and outputs to their v2 equivalents.
+When loading a level that contains Houdini objects made with version 1, the plugin will attempt to convert the V1 components, parameters, inputs and outputs to their v2 equivalents.

 Some HDAs might need to be rebuilt after the conversion for their parameters and inputs to be displayed properly by the v2 plugin.